Codesee-io/codesee-action/README.md

 ## Skip installing packages on every run

-If you run on a self hosted-runner, it might be more efficient to not installing packages everytime you run this action by skipping them.
+If you run on a self hosted-runner, it might be more efficient to skip installing packages everytime you run this action.
+Set the `lang-setup` input to 'none' to skip all language setup.
+If you want to skip most languages but still want the action to install node and .net (for example), make a comma-separated list: `lang-setup: "node, .net"`

 ```
 jobs: